 So whatever the president said, he's made strong statements in Riyadh, strong statements in Bethlehem, strong statements and NATO.

-And I'm gonna start with uh playing a soundbite, then I'll introduce our guests.
+And I'm going to start with playing a soundbite, then I'll introduce our guests.

 Here was the president at NATO.